 Where will I live?

-There is a range of housing options open to you, including:
+There are a range of housing options open to you, including:

-- ‘Staying put’ – this means you continue to live in the same place as when you were looked after, but changed to take account of the fact that you have technically left care.
+- ‘Staying put’ – this means you carry on living in the same place as when you were looked after.
 This might happen for example if you have been in a long-term foster placement and your carers are happy for you to continue to live with them.
 You can read more about staying put in this leaflet from Catch 22 http://www.catch-22.org.uk/wp-content/uploads/2015/01/Staying-Put-FINAL-WEB.pdf

 - Supported housing – combining accommodation with support and opportunities for education, training and employment